dutes/ci_portfolio_one/README.md

 # Footer

 - Footer is fixed at the bottom each page and is styled in the colour scheme of the site.
-- the footer contains two social media icons which 'buldge' on hover on desktop and open the respective sites on click/tap.
+- the footer contains two social media icons which 'expand' on hover on desktop and open the respective sites on click/tap.

 ![footer](assets/readme_images/chef0mat_footer.png)

 # Main Page Welcome

 - This is the initial landing page for users arriving at the site.
-- The welcome text is short and punchy intorduction to what the site is for and the benefits of five ingredient cooking.
+- The welcome text is short and punchy introduction to what the site is for and the benefits of five ingredient cooking.

 ![Main_welcome](assets/readme_images/chef0mat_main_welcome.png)